zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Usage**:

-Calculate the average.
+Calculates the average.

 **Parameter description**:

--   distinct: if the keyword ‘distinct’ is specified, it indicates taking average of unique value.
+-   distinct: if the keyword ‘distinct’ is specified, it indicates taking average of the unique value.
 -   expr: Double type.
-    -   If the input is ‘string’ type or ‘bigint’ type, it is converted to ‘double’ type by implicit conversion and involved in operation.
-If it is another data type, an exception indicated.
+    -   If the input is ‘string’ type or ‘bigint’ type, it is converted to ‘double’ type by implicit conversion and involved in the operation.
+If it is another data type, an exception is thrown.
-    -   If this value is NULL, this row is not involved in the calculation.
+    -   If this value is NULL, then this row is not counted in the calculation.
-    -   If the data type is Boolean, it is not allowed to be involved in the calculation.
+    -   If the data type is Boolean, then this row is excluded from the calculation.
--   partition by \[col1, col2...\]: specified columns to use window function.
+-   partition by \[col1, col2...\]: Specified the olumns to use window function.
--   order by col1\[asc|desc\], col2\[asc|desc\]:  if ‘order by’ clause is not specified, return the average of all values in current window.
-If ‘order by’ clause is specified, the return result is ordered according to specified sequence and returns the cumulative average from the start row to current row in current window.
+-   order by col1\[asc|desc\], col2\[asc|desc\]: If ‘order by’ clause is not specified, return the average of all values in the current window.
+If ‘order by’ clause is specified, the return result is ordered according to the specified sequence and returns the cumulative average from start row to current row in the current window.

 **Return value**:

 Double type.

-**Note:** If the keyword ‘distinct’ has been specified, the ‘order by’ clause cannot be used.
+**Note:** If the keyword ‘distinct’ isn specified, the ‘order by’ clause cannot be used.

 ## MAX {#section_qkf_ywz_vdb .section}